 - An Advance Statement can tell your treating team about your home life, your personal understanding of what works and what doesn’t work for your mental health and the people and things you rely on (and who rely on you) in daily life.

-- An Advance Statement gives you the chance to sit down when well, work out what needs to be done and what works best for you should you become unwell.
+- An Advance Statement gives you the chance to sit down when well to work out what needs to be done and what works best for you should you become unwell.

-- The information is available to the hospital or clinic when you need them to know but may be in a poor position to explain and have your wishes taken account.
+- The information is then available to the hospital or clinic when you need them to know, but may be in a poor position to explain and have your wishes taken account.

 . . . .